The case of Divvy’s data

 Imagine an emerging real estate developer overlaying trends in residential listings with homes selling below market value to determine the most profitable location for their next project.
 A startup trying to disrupt the traditional education structure by projecting student performance data on its target markets to identify school districts with the biggest impact potential.
 Or a large food manufacturer analyzing world food import/export patterns to determine which new-product proposals to pursue.

 There are nearly endless sources of public information—and equally endless ways to use it effectively.
 Need help getting started?
 Contact us.

 Jason Drucker is a practice area lead in Slalom’s Chicago office.
 He is an expert in end-to-end business intelligence solution architecture, ETL design and development, end user reporting and dashboard delivery, data integration, data modeling, business analysis, and project management.

-Jay Breeden is a data management principal consultant in Slalom’s information management & analytics (IM&A) practice.
+Jay Breeden is a data management principal consultant in Slalom’s data & analytics practice.
 Jay is passionate about helping clients understand how to use their data to make better business decisions.